Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 2. CSS
 3. JavaScript

-### Libraries & Other
+### Libraries & Other Things

 1. Font Awesome - The icon was found in Font Awesome.
-2. Bootstrap (3.3.7)
+2. Bootstrap (3.3.7) - A CSS framework.
 3. Balsamiq - The wireframles come from Balsamiq.
 4. Github - This project was stored on Github.
 5. Gitpod - Gitpod was used to write the code on this project.
 6. Git - The version control system used for this project was Git.
 7. Google Maps - The map comes from Google Maps.
-8. Google Images - The Hero image comes from Google Images.
+8. Wikipedia - The Hero image comes from Wikipedia.
 9. DevTools - The inspection of the program was done on DevTools.